 An annual allocations profiling report is produced and shared with senior leadership and the Great Places Board.
-The report highlights the demographic of incoming customers and their households and identifies any emerging trends.
+The report highlights the demographic of incoming customers and their households, identifies any emerging trends and the number of management moves we have undertaken and for what reasons.

-As part of Great Places' commitment to continuous improvement a Choice Based Lettings assessment is completed every 2 years or earlier if the agreement with the Local Authority is changed and refreshed to identify the relative performance of the schemes which Great Places uses and to focus resources on those poorer performing areas.
+As part of Great Places' commitment to continuous improvement a Choice Based Lettings assessment is completed every 2 years (or earlier if the agreement with the Local Authority is changed and refreshed) to identify the relative performance of the schemes which Great Places uses and to focus resources on the poorer performing areas.
 In addition, on an annual basis the operational success of Choice Based Lettings Schemes will be considered at the Service Excellence Group.

-There is a critical success factor linked to allocations and lettings; Average Re-let Time.
-While this measure is important it is also important that achieving targets does not drive the wrong behaviour, and that the focus remains on allocating the right homes to the right applicants.
-For this reason we review on an annual basis to understand those customers who leave us as a Landlord in the first 12 months within the Service Excellence Group and this is just as important to monitor as is how quickly we let our homes.
+There is a Critical Success Factor linked to allocations and lettings; Average Re-let Time.
+While this measure is important it is also important that achieving targets does not drive the wrong behaviours, and that the focus remains on allocating the right homes to the right applicants.
+For this reason, on an annual basis we review customers who leave us as a landlord in the first 12 months within the Service Excellence Group.
+This is just as important as monitoring how quickly we let our homes.